MicrosoftDocs/CortanaSkillsKit/docs/skills/faq.md

  Find more performance guidance in the [Azure FAQ](https://docs.microsoft.com/en-us/azure/app-service/faq-availability-performance-application-issues#how-do-i-decrease-the-response-time-for-the-first-request-after-idle-time).

+### Can I get access to the raw voice data?

+No. Voice data is processed by _the agent_ and is transient for privacy reasons.

 ### Can Cortana provide the user's IP Address?

 Currently, the Cortana skills kit does not provide access to the user's IP Address.